UCTRONICS/WIFI_Camera_Smart_Robot_Car/APP_Controller/TroubleShooting.md

 So,only one mobile phone can control the car to run .

 What's more, reboot your Robot car and your app.

+  # Q9: Video delayed too much time and can't get the Very smooth video.:
+  A9:
+  1. This has a lot to do with the strength of the WIFI signal.
+If too far away or too many obstacles can directly affect the intensity
+  of wifi.You can check your wifi intensity on your mobile phone.

+  2.If possible, you can try to change another mobile phone to test.

+  3.When you control your Robot Car you'd better ensure only one mobile phone connect to the UCTRONICS.